sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 Customer support is a huge deal to us.
 We pride ourselves on always providing quick, effective, and courteous support to all of our users.
 If you're having an issue using the Custom Facebook Feed plugin then just let us know and we'll be there to help as soon as possible.
 You can either open a ticket on the support forum on [WordPress.org](https://wordpress.org/support/plugin/custom-facebook-feed/ "Custom Facebook Feed Free support forum"), or directly on the Custom Facebook Feed section of [our website](https://smashballoon.com/custom-facebook-feed/support/ "Custom Facebook Feed website support form").
 We also have a large collection of help documentation and FAQs [on our website](https://smashballoon.com/custom-facebook-feed/faq/ "Custom Facebook Feed support FAQs") for all common issues related to the Custom Facebook Feed plugin.

-### Who's behind this plugin?

-We're Smash Balloon; a fun-loving WordPress plugin development company birthed into existence in early 2013.
-We specialize in creating social media plugins that are not only intuitive and simple to use, but also designed to integrate seamlessly into your website and allow you to display your social media content in powerful and unique ways.
-Over 1 million awesome people have decided to actively use our free plugins, which is an incredible honor that we don't take lightly.
-This compels us to try to provide the quickest and most effective customer support that we can, blowing users away with the best customer service they've ever experienced.

-To find out more about the team, see [here](https://smashballoon.com/about/?utm_campaign=facebook-free-readme&utm_source=who&utm_medium=about "Team Smash Balloon").

-Check out our other free plugins for [Instagram](https://wordpress.org/plugins/instagram-feed "Instagram Feed free plugin"), [Twitter](https://wordpress.org/plugins/custom-twitter-feeds/ "Custom Twitter Feeds free plugin"), and [YouTube](https://wordpress.org/plugins/feeds-for-youtube/ "Feeds for YouTube free plugin").

 == Installation ==

 1. Install the Custom Facebook Feed either via the WordPress plugin directory, or by uploading the files to your web server (in the `/wp-content/plugins/` directory).
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the 'Facebook Feed' settings page to configure your feed.
-4. Use the shortcode `[custom-facebook-feed feed=1]` in your page, post or widget to display your feed.
+4. Use the shortcode `[custom-facebook-feed]` in your page, post or widget to display your feed.
-5. You can display multiple feeds of different pages by specifying a Feed ID directly in the shortcode: `[custom-facebook-feed feed-2]`.
+5. You can display multiple feeds of different Facebook pages by specifying a Page ID directly in the shortcode: `[custom-facebook-feed id=smashballoon num=5]`.

 == Frequently Asked Questions ==